Vedantdesai2511/Hotel_Report_Autmation_Project/README.md

-This project was developed to help generating House-keeping and other reports daily reducing workload of the front desk worker.
-(This project can save 30-45 mins of your tile daily on an average)
+This project was developed to help to generate housekeeping and other reports daily reducing the workload of the front desk worker.
+(This project can save 30-45 mins of your tile daily on average).

-If you want to make somehting like ths for your own use please let me know I would gladly adjust my code to your requirments.
+If you want to make something like this for your own use please let me know I will gladly help you adjust the code to suit your requirements.

 I am still testing out different data management options, If you have some questions please let me know mail - vedantdesai07gmail.com